 Condition-based maintenance is mostly implemented on advanced self-diagnosing machines since they often have built-in performance indicators.

-The majority of industrial maintenance mechanics can be found in the manufacturing industry.
+The majority of maintenance mechanics can be found in the manufacturing industry.

 However, technological advancement has opened the doors for various industries to introduce machinery as a replacement for manual labor.